Damien Williams: 2014 season

 On May 11, 2014, Williams signed with the Miami Dolphins as an undrafted free agent.

 Williams made his NFL debut in the season-opening 33–20 victory over the New England Patriots, returning one kick for 19 yards.
 In the next game against the Buffalo Bills, Williams had five carries for 19 yards during the 29–10 road loss.
 During Week 16 against the Minnesota Vikings, he had six receptions for 50 yards and his first NFL touchdown in the narrow 37–35 victory.

-Williams fished his rookie year with 36 carries for 122 yards and 21 receptions for 187 yards and a touchdown in 16 games and no starts.
+Williams finished his rookie year with 36 carries for 122 yards and 21 receptions for 187 yards and a touchdown in 16 games and no starts.

 2015 season

 During a Week 2 23–20 loss to the Jacksonville Jaguars, Williams had three receptions for 15 yards and a touchdown.
 He finished his second professional season with 16 carries for 59 yards and 21 receptions for 142 yards and a touchdown in 16 games and no starts.